-The best B550 motherboards come with so many fancy greebles to compliment your AMD Ryzen 5000 CPU, it's easy to mistake a few for those with top-tier X570 chipsets.
-With a B550 motherboard, there's hardly a tradeoff in terms of features and they often come in at a lower price point.
+The best B550 motherboards come with so many fancy features to compliment your AMD Ryzen 5000 CPU, it's easy to mistake some of them for those sporting a top-tier X570 chipsets.
+With a B550 motherboard, though, there's hardly a tradeoff in terms of features and they often come in at a lower price point.

 Almost a year after the original 500-series AMD Ryzen motherboard was launched, this more mainstream chipset hit the market, bringing PCIe 4.0 support into the more affordable end of the market.
-Some manufacturer's B550 designs can cost more than the X570 ones, though—that's a symptom of the B550 motherboards lagging behind in price drops, with existing X570 boards usually getting cheaper around 12 months post-launch.
-However, many B550 boards can deliver performance that's pretty much on par, so are worth a little extra spend.
+Some manufacturer's B550 designs can cost more than the X570 models, though—that's a symptom of the B550 motherboards lagging behind in price drops, with existing X570 boards usually getting cheaper around 12 months post-launch.
+However, many B550 boards are able to deliver performance that's pretty much on par, so are worth a little extra spend.

 And once AMD's next-gen processors arrive this year to lay siege to our best CPU for gaming list, there'll be another pair on the way.
 But for now, here are our recommendations for the best B550 motherboard today.